hdanak/Dispatch-GitLike/README.md

             external    =>  (0|1)   // 1            # whether to search for external commands as well
         )

-Note that subroutines in the 'commands' hashref are called with localized @ARGV, $0, and $ENV{PATH} reflecting the conditions in which the command was called.
+Subroutines in the 'commands' hashref are called with localized @ARGV, $0, and $ENV{PATH} reflecting the conditions in which the command was called.
+The Dispatch::GitLike object is also passed as the first argument.
+Note that the executable `PATH` is searched when `new` is called, rather than during dispatch time.